Happy0/ssb-chess/README.md

 ### Fields
 * Inviting - the ID of the player being invited.
 * myColor - the colour of the inviting player (white or black.)
+* root [optional] - the ID of the game this is a rematch offer from, if this is a rematch invite.
 * branch [optional] - As a convenience to clients, a client can optionally provide a list of the latest name / picture / description messages for the 2 players.
 This is so that ssb-ooo can pull these messages if one of the players is outside one of the other's follow graph.
-The ssb-ooo-about provided convenience functions for grabbing these.
+The ssb-ooo-about module provided convenience functions for grabbing these.
+This may also contain the ID of the game that this was a rematch from.

 ```javascript
 {